-This Popular Annual Financial Report (PAFR) is a summary of the financial activities of the Tampa Port Authority (Port Authority) d/b/a Port Tampa Bay as reported in the 2019 Comprehensive Annual Financial Report (CAFR).
-The CAFR is an audited document prepared in accordance with generally accepted accounting principles (GAAP).
-To conform to GAAP, the CAFR must include Port Tampa Bay's component unit and fully disclose all material events, both financial and non-financial.
+This Popular Annual Financial Report (PAFR) is a summary of the financial activities of the Tampa Port Authority (Port Authority) d/b/a Port Tampa Bay as reported in the fiscal year 2020 Comprehensive Annual Financial Report (Annual Report).
+The Annual Report is an audited document prepared in accordance with generally accepted accounting principles (GAAP).
+To conform to GAAP, the Annual Report must include Port Tampa Bay's component unit and fully disclose all material events, both financial and non-financial.

-Unlike the CAFR, the PAFR is not an audited document.
-While the information contained in this PAFR is derived from the CAFR, the PAFR does not include the port's component unit, nor does it include all the disclosures required in the CAFR.
-Therefore the PAFR does not conform to GAAP.
-Accordingly, the PAFR is not intended to present a complete financial picture of Port Tampa Bay.
+Unlike the Annual Report, the PAFR is not an audited document.
+While the information contained in this PAFR is derived from the Annual Report, the PAFR does not include the Port's component unit, nor does it include all the disclosures required in the Annual Report.
+Therefore, the PAFR does not conform to GAAP and is not intended to present a complete financial picture of Port Tampa Bay.
 This report is a reflection of our effort to keep the public informed about how Port Tampa Bay generates and expends its revenues in a simple, non-technical format.
-Port Tampa Bay encourages all interested users to refer to the CAFR for additional financial and operational information about the port.
+Port Tampa Bay encourages all interested users to refer to the Annual Report for additional financial and operational information about the Port.

-For more in-depth information, the CAFR is available at www.porttb.com under the Finance Department tab.
+For more in-depth information, the Annual Report is available at www. porttb.com under the Finance Department tab.
 The PAFR is available at the same location.

-The website also includes information about various port departments, port news and events, cargo and cruise information and statistics, employment opportunities, current projects, upcoming projects, and the port's Masterplan entitled Vision 2030.
+The website also includes information about various port departments, port news and events, cargo and cruise information and statistics, employment opportunities, as well as current and upcoming projects.

-Government Finance Officers Association of the United States and Canada (GFOA) has given an Award for Outstanding Achievement in Popular Annual Financial Reporting to Tampa Port Authority for its Popular Annual Financial Report for the fiscal year ended September 30, 2018.
+Government Finance Officers Association of the United States and Canada (GFOA) has given an Award for Outstanding Achievement in Popular Annual Financial Reporting to Tampa Port Authority for its Popular Annual Financial Report for the fiscal year ended September 30, 2019.
 The Award for Outstanding Achievement in Popular Annual Financial Reporting is a prestigious national award recognizing conformance with the highest standards for preparation of state and local government popular reports.